-It may come as no surprise that logos are important assets1 to companies.
-Logos are more than just a decoration: they are a vital aid to express a firm’s values, strategy and characteristics2.
+It may come as no surprise that logos are important assets to companies.
+Logos are more than just a decoration: they are a vital aid to express a firm’s values, strategy and characteristics.
 Our Founding Partner Patrick van de Ven shed some light on how Venturn’s logo came to be and the meaning behind it.

 One should give credit where credit is due.
 When asked how the Venturn logo came into existence, Patrick immediately clarifies he was not the brain behind it: “A smart person came up with it, it wasn’t me.
 His assignment was to come up with a good name and a fitting logo for the company.
 He heard the story: who are we, what do we do.
 We told him about our industry, our services, our products.
 Eventually, he came up with the name Venturn and its logo.”

 However, very rarely is the process of designing that straight-forward.
 “The logo went through a few phases.
 From the perspective of Venturn as a training institute, he said: you have a story.
 You have something to say.”
 Those familiar with rowing might recognize a bullhorn in Venturn’s logo; a device sometimes used to instruct those handling the oars.
 “Originally, because the logo was supposed to resemble a horn, it had a little handle underneath.
 But the handle disappeared over time.”